HassanAliKadhem/fresh_reader/README.md

 # FreshReader

-An opinionated reader for FreshRss (not affiliated) made just for me. but you can use it if you want
+An opinionated client for FreshRss (not affiliated) made just for me. but you can use it if you want

 ## Features
 - [x] get unread articles from FreshRss Server
+- [x] change the server link
 - [x] filter by tag
 - [x] filter by unread
 - [x] render article as html